carolekoziol/recipes/docs/soups_stews/succotash_chowder.md

 4. Add and stir in the cooked beans.
 5. Optional: Puré some of the sauté with a immersion blender (this will make a thicker soup).
 6. Add potatoes and milk.
 Season with ground black pepper.
 Stir.
-7. Adjust seasonning to taste.
+7. Adjust seasoning to taste.

 Serve.